 Individual research analysts or partnership firms should have a net tangible assets minimum of Rs 1 lakh.
 Body corporate or LLP firms should have a net worth of not less than Rs 25 lakh.

-Documents Required to Apply for SEBI Registration
+Documents Required for SEBI Research Analyst Registration

 Types of applicant